-The biennial event, which is hosted by the Guernsey Sports Commission and Specsavers, saw more than 550 children from years 5 and 6 take part last month making it one of the most successful years to date.
+The biennial event, which is hosted by the Guernsey Sports Commission and Specsavers, saw more than 550 children from years 5 and 6 take part in 2019 making it one of the most successful years to date.

-In order to learn as much as possible about each sport, coaching sessions take place in the six weeks before the games themselves.
-New sports which haven’t previously been a part of the games, included judo, petanque and softball.
-New sports will be approached again ahead of the next games.
+In order to learn as much as possible about each sport, coaching sessions take place in the six weeks before the Games themselves.
+New sports which haven’t previously been a part of the Games, include judo, petanque and softball.
+New sports will be approached again ahead of the next Games.
 The sessions enable children to learn new skills, which are put to the test on Games Day, culminating in a closing ceremony.

 The principal aim of the Specsavers Guernsey Youth Games is to promote the value of sport to island children and the emphasis is on fun, fair play and creating a festival atmosphere.
 The Games will provide an opportunity for children to take part in a large-scale event, to meet new friends, build confidence and enjoy a positive sporting experience.